mpapenbr/go-racelogger/README.md

 ### Log messages while recording

-You may want to log the messages that are sent to server.
+You may want to log the messages that are sent to the server.
 This may be useful if the connection to the server is lost.
 You may import the logged messages later.

 ```console
 racelogger.exe record -n "Sebring 12h" -d "Split #2" --msg-log-file grpc-data.bin